 UKVI will tell you the result of your Administrative Review within 28 days of the date you submit it to them.

-- you cannot extend a Short-term study visa in the UK
+- you cannot extend a Standard Visitor Visa in the UK

 - you cannot bring members of your family (dependants) with you